kronicka/ascii-canvas-api/README.md

 1. Clone this repository.
 2. Install **Python** [3.7.4](https://www.python.org/ftp/python/3.7.4/python-3.7.4-macosx10.6.pkg) (or above).
-> **NOTE**: This code has not yet been tested with any versions of Python higher than [3.7.6](https://www.python.org/ftp/python/3.7.6/python-3.7.6-macosx10.6.pkg), but it is likely to work with all stable releases above 3.7.
+> **NOTE**: This code has not yet been tested with any versions of Python other than 3.7.4, 3.7.6, and [3.8.5](https://www.python.org/downloads/release/python-385/), but it is likely to work with all stable releases above 3.7.
 3. Install **virtualenv** by running this command in the terminal:
  `pip install virtualenv`
 4. Create a virtual environment in the root of the repo, activate it, and install the required dependencies:
 `virtualenv --python=python3 venv`
 `. venv/bin/activate`
 `pip install -r requirements.txt`
+5. Install and run Redis:
+`brew install redis`
+`redis-server` (use `--daemonize yes` to run in the background)
 5. Run the server!
 `python3 app.py`
-> **NOTE**: The server runs on 127.0.0.1:5000 by default.
+> **NOTE**: The server runs on 127.0.0.1:1337 by default.

 ## API Endpoints